OSC/ood-documentation/source/installation/install-software.rst

 You may also want to :ref:`enable SELinux <modify-system-security>`.

-If you're seeing the default Apache page (Ubuntu users will) you will have to :ref:`debug virtualhosts <show-virtualhosts>` and likely :ref:`configure a servername <ood-portal-generator-servername>`.
+If you're seeing the default Apache page (Ubuntu & Debian users will) you will have to :ref:`debug virtualhosts <show-virtualhosts>` and likely :ref:`configure a servername <ood-portal-generator-servername>`.

 Building From Source